Beat the Heat in Madrid: 9 ways to cool off like a local this summer

 P.S.
 So.
 How are you dealing with the heat this summer?
 Let us know in the comments!

 P.P.S.
-The aircon-makes-you-sick thing is just one of the things you discover about Spanish culture when you date a Spanish girl.
+The aircon-makes-you-sick thing is just one of the many fun things you discover about Spanish culture when you date a Spanish girl.
 Check out 7 things you should know for more.

 P.P.P.S.
 Just hope they don’t cut your water in August.
 It sucks.
 Ask me how I know.